descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 f(&(struct foo) { 1,2 });
 ```

-*"This makes sense only if we assume that the {1,2} is stored in a data segment (like a string literal, but different from a int literal).
-I see no problem allowing that, as long as it is understood that unless & is explicitly used or the literal, a user-defined literal is an rvalue with which the optimizer has a free hand."*
+*"**This makes sense only if we assume that the {1,2} is stored in a data segment (like a string literal**, but different from a int literal). **I see no problem allowing that, as long as it is understood that unless & is explicitly used or the literal, a user-defined literal is an rvalue** with which the optimizer has a free hand."*

-*"It would be tempting to expand this rule to user-defined literals bound to references.
-For example:"*
+*"**It would be tempting to expand this rule to user-defined literals bound to references.** For example:"*

 ```cpp
  void f(complex&);